saveenr/VisioAutomation/readme.md

 Download the tools here: https://onedrive.live.com/?cid=1ff099edb1c7ebfa&id=1FF099EDB1C7EBFA%21172641

-## Visio Power Tools
+* Visio PowerShell (VisioPS) - This is a PowerShell module for Automating Visio 2010.
-Power Tools for Visio 2007 - stable but in maintenance mode Power Tools for Visio 2010 - beta but in active development
+* Power Tools for Visio 2007 - stable but in maintenance mode
+* Power Tools for Visio 2010 - beta but in active development

-## Visio PowerShell (VisioPS)
-This is a PowerShell module for Automating Visio 2010.

 Documentation here: http://sdrv.ms/11AWkp7